dipp/Products.DiPP/README.txt

 	can not be uploaded.

 Changes

+    DiPP 2.4.6 (2010-07-28)

+        * direct access to fedora bypassing the webservice also for indexing pdf

     DiPP 2.4.5 (2010-07-28)

         * worklist makes ist easer to spot workitems which can be deleted because the